 The Mercedes-Benz C63 AMG Coupe is an elegant rocketship that manages to combine traditional Mercedes luxury with staggering levels of power and speed.

-Unlike the M3's small displacement V8, the C63 AMG Coupe uses a big 6.2-liter V8 good for 443 lb-ft of torque and 451 horsepower.
-The torque curve of the engine is just as impressive as its output: from 2000 to 6250 rpm the driver always has more than 360 pound-feet on tap - ideal for powerful acceleration in any engine speed range.
+Power comes from a naturally-aspirated 6.2-liter V8 engine that makes 443 lb-ft. of torque and 451 horsepower.
+The torque curve of the engine is just as impressive as its output: from 2000 to 6250 rpm the driver always has more than 360 pound-feet on tap - ideal for powerful acceleration at any engine speed range.

 Maximum torque of 443 pound-feet comes at 5000 rpm.
 The torque curve is equally impressive: from 2000 to 6250 rpm the driver always has more than 360 pound-feet on tap -- ideal for powerful acceleration in any engine speed range.